grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* I think creeping allows the batteries to last long, but if you're going for distance, you can probably go at speed.
 	* Though they would creep anyway because of the pursuing sub
 * [ ] Would they waste electricity on cooking if they were very low on power?
-* [ ] fix the bumpers stored on deck outside pressure hull?
+* [X] fix the bumpers stored on deck outside pressure hull?
 	* Seems like maybe they should not be the inflatey kind
+	* Bastian inflates them from a low-pressure fixture. that seems like a cool solution
 * [ ] make sure you only explain active sonar once
 * [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* a great round sound (probably not, too HHGTTG)